mtumilowicz/kubernetes-workshop/README.md

             * example: access api.example.com
                 1. DNS Resolution
                     * api.example.com is resolved to the IP address of the Ingress Controller's external load balancer
-                1. load balancer forwards the HTTP request to the Kubernetes Ingress Controller
+                1. NLB forwards the request to the NodePort exposed by the Ingress Controller Service
+                    * NLB is within the same VPC as NodePorts
+                    * cloud provides NLB, VPC and firewall that blocks any traffic apart from NLB automatically
                 1. routing decision + service discovery
                     * example: Service of type ClusterIP
                 1. pod selection and routing
                     * Service forwards the request to one of the available Pods
     * components
+        * analogy
+            * Ingress controller ~> nginx webserver
+            * Ingress Resource ~> `nginx.conf` file
         * Ingress Controller
+            * is not in kube-controller-manager
+                * k8s delegates the management of Ingress resources to custom Ingress Controllers
+            * example
+                * NGINX or Traefik
+                * Istio Ingress
+                * AKS Application Gateway Ingress Controller
             * smart proxy running in K8s
+                * based on the Ingress rules
             * can be placed in any namespace
+                * typically designed to be cluster-wide
+                * example: NGINX Ingress Controller is often installed in the ingress-nginx namespace
                 * automatically detect Ingresses defined in other namespaces
+                    * watch all namespaces: `--watch-namespace=""`
-                    * based on field `ingressClassName`
+                    * `ingressClassName` contains which controller it refers to
-            * specialized load balancer running in cluster that handles the routing based on the Ingress rules
-                * actual implementation of the Ingress API
-            * can be a software load balancer, external hardware load balancer, or cloud load balancer
-                * each type requiring different controller implementations
-            * could be more than one Ingress Controller at the same time in a Kubernetes cluster
+                        * it can be more than one Ingress Controller at the same time in a Kubernetes cluster
-                * Kubernetes supports a resource named `IngressClass` that contains which controller it refers to
-                * example: different controllers for development, staging, and production
-            * examples
-                * AKS Application Gateway Ingress Controller
-                * Istio Ingress
-                * Kusk Gateway
-                * NGINX Ingress Controller For Kubernetes
         * Ingress Resource
-            * describes the desired state for exposing services to the outside of the Kubernetes cluster
-            * set of routing rules that determine how to route incoming requests to different services within the cluster
+            * defines rules for routing external HTTP/HTTPS traffic to services within a Kubernetes cluster
                 * host-based routing
                     * example
                         * typical HTTP GET